shobhitmaitrey/pythondaily/README.md

 * day 16 - data types in detail
 * day 17 - Conditional Statements
 * day 18 - indentation in python
+* day 19 - if and else statement